Planning a Winter Wedding:

 For the guys, a blazer is ideal: nice thick fabric which

-For the wedding couple, any advise for their winter wedding?
+For the wedding couple, any advice for their winter wedding?

 Allow extra time for travelling to your venue and ceremony.